Antynea/grub-btrfs/README.md

 `emerge app-backup/grub-btrfs`

 #### Manual
 * Run `make install` or look into Makefile for instructions on where to put each file.
+* Run `make help` to check what options are available.
 * Dependencies:
   * [btrfs-progs](https://archlinux.org/packages/core/x86_64/btrfs-progs/)
   * [grub](https://archlinux.org/packages/core/x86_64/grub/)